seedante/SDECollectionViewAlbumTransition/README.md

 ## Pinch to push?

 Pinching to push is a little complex.
+ViewController to push must be created before push, and init a ViewController is complex than do something to a existed ViewController, so this is why most of libraries do not support pinch to push.

 If you want to support pinch to push, switch to the branch "Pinch-Push-Pop-Transition", drag files in "Classes" folder in this branch into your project, there is a little difference between "Pinch-Push-Pop-Transition" branch with other branches.